The model of quark

 particles in the standard theory three types of interaction are usually

 considered – strong, weak and electromagnetic.
-Due to the small mass of quark
+Due to the small mass of quarks their

 quarks, including change of their color charge or confinement in a hadron,